-emissions (g) = power demand (hp-hr) \ emission factor (g/hp-hr)
+emissions (g) = power demand (hp-hr) emission factor (g/hp-hr)

-emissions (tons) = emissions (g) \
+emissions (tons) = emissions (g)

 $$(1 \text{ ton/907200 g})$$

-Table 2 (see Appendix C) provides the NOx and VOC emission factors selected for each equipment/engine category.
-These factors were also taken from other General Conformity Reviews and Emission Inventories.
-Tables 3 and 4 (see Appendix C) present the emission estimates for NOx and VOCs, respectively.
+Tables 2, 3, and 4 (see Appendix C) present the emission estimates for NOx, VOCs, and PM2.5 respectively.
 The tables present the emissions from each individual equipment/engine category and the combined total.

-The total estimated emissions that would result from construction of the C&D Canal Trail Project are 13.6 tons of NOx and 2.1 tons of VOCs.
+The total estimated emissions that would result from construction of the C&D Canal Trail Project are 13.6 tons of NOx, 2.1 tons of VOCs, and 0.67 tons of PM2.5.
 Construction of the project is expected to be completed in 10 months.
-These emissions are below the General Conformity trigger levels of 100 tons of NOx and 50 tons of VOCs per year.
+These emissions are below the General Conformity trigger levels of 100 tons for NOx and PM2.5; and 50 tons of VOCs per year (Table 5).
 General Conformity under the Clean Air Act, Section 176 has been evaluated for the project according to the requirements of 40 CFR 93, Subpart B. The requirements of this rule are not applicable to this project because the total direct and indirect emissions from the project are below the conformity threshold values established at 40 CFR 93.153 (b) for ozone (NOx and VOCs) in a Moderate Nonattainment Area (100 tons and 50 tons of each pollutant per year).
+In addition, the total direct and indirect emissions from the project emission are below the conformity threshold values for General Conformity purposes of 100 tons per year for PM2.5 pollutants.
 The project is not considered regionally significant under 40 CFR 93.153 (i).